garraflavatra/rolens/README.md

 ## Why another MongoDB client?

 This project arose from all flaws of similar tools many of which are slow, complicated, heavy, and fairly unwieldy.
-They mostly require a reasonably high level of knowledge on how to operate the program.
+They mostly require quite a high level of knowledge on how to operate the program.

 **Rolens aims to be the intuitive, lightweight counterpart of these overengineered tools.**